South Korean hospital fire kills 33, injures more than 70

-Seoul, South Korea (CNN)At least 33 people have died and more than 70 were injured in a hospital blaze in South Korea's southeastern city of Miryang Friday, according to local authorities.
+Seoul, South Korea (CNN)At least 33 people have died and more than 70 were injured in a hospital fire in South Korea's southeastern city of Miryang Friday, according to local authorities.

-The fire broke out in the emergency room on the first floor of Sejong Hospital, said Choi Man-woo, the head of Miryang Fire Department.
+The blaze broke out in the emergency room on the first floor of Sejong Hospital, said Choi Man-woo, the head of Miryang Fire Department.
 Eight of those injured remain in a serious condition.

 The fire was extinguished at 10:26 local time and a search of the building was underway.